The ladies in the photo above might be astonished at what the League looks like now -- but hopefully they would be pleased!

 Celebrate the work that they did, and all their successors, as we begin to plan for the 100th anniversary of passing the Nineteenth Amendment on August 18, 2019, and the 100th birthday of the League of Women Voters on February 14, 2020.

-In April, the board committed to developing a League-wide day of action for February 14, 2020, with the theme of ‘Women Power the Vote’.
+In April, the LWVUS board committed to developing a League-wide day of action for February 14, 2020, with the theme of ‘Women Power the Vote’.
 Goals and activities will be developed in the coming months for state and local Leagues to participate in this high visibility opportunity.
 This day of action will complement any existing plans Leagues may have, staying true to our brand, and offering all Leagues the opportunity for engagement and celebration in honor of our centennial.

-The Women's Vote Centennial Initiative (WVCI) is a collaborative of organizations and individuals committed to preserving and honoring women's suffrage history.
-The League of Women Voters is a WVCI Taskforce partner, meaning that your League is too.
+- The Women's Vote Centennial Initiative (WVCI) is a collaborative of organizations and individuals committed to preserving and honoring women's suffrage history.
+The League of Women Voters is a WVCI Taskforce partner, meaning that our League is too.
 This organization has a lot of resources for suffrage celebration,including an interactive toolkit.
 WVCI is looking to feature events and activities in all 50 states.